bcrowell/whiz/README.md

 Whiz is software that performs a suite of functions related to assigning homework from my physics textbooks.
 The "wh" in "whiz" is meant to invoke "hw" for "homework."
+I run it on Linux, and it should also work on MacOS X.

 The basic idea is that you write an input file listing "streams" of problems.
 For example, if you do a topic such as statics, the stream